Building Europe’s Venture Capital Market: Contractual Transplants, National Challenges, and the Road to a Pan-E.U. Regime

 U.S. venture capital (VC) contracts have shaped transactional practice worldwide, including in Europe.
 Yet their transplant into many European jurisdictions has been fraught with challenges, producing inefficiencies that threaten the growth of a vibrant VC market.
 The E.U. is now striking back with an ambitious solution: a new “28th regime” for startups, designed to give investors and entrepreneurs far greater freedom to define their governance through private ordering across the entire Continent.

-This workshop is the first in a global seminar series on the law and finance of private equity and venture capital.
+This workshop was the first in a global seminar series on the law and finance of private equity and venture capital.
 Upcoming events will broaden the lens.
 These will include workshops on “U.S. Venture Capital Contracting Goes Global: Perspectives from Asia and Latin America,” (planned for the first quarter of 2026), and “Legal Culture and Private Ordering: What Can VC Contracting Teach Us?” (planned for later in 2026).
 This series will chart how VC contracting practices travel across jurisdictions, with the ambition to ultimately understand how the interplay of law and informal norms shapes one fundamental pillar of the architecture of innovation finance.

 Speakers